 Along with that comes higher interest rates.
 All of this leaves investors in a tough spot.

 As always in the world of investments, there is no complete safety anywhere.
-However, s with rising interest rates.
-Bond prices will continue to deliver moderate returns and most importantly, inflation should negate, any returns that cash provides leaving investors that want to maintain pace no alternative but to participate in the stock markets.
+With interest rates rising, bond prices will continue to deliver moderate returns.
+Most importantly, inflation should negate, any returns that cash provides leaving investors that want to maintain pace no alternative but to participate in the stock markets.